dominiclizarraga/dominiclizarraga.github.io/_posts/2024-02-14-difference-between-buttonto-linkto-formwith.md

 ---
-title: Write the opposite to test your methods
+title: What's the difference behing button_to link_to form_with
 categories: blog
 layout: post
 ---